-Girls born small or underweight twice as likely to be infertile in adulthoodMarch 10th, 2014 in Obstetrics & gynaecology /
+Girls born small or underweight twice as likely to be infertile in adulthoodMarch 10, 2014 in Medicine & Health / Obstetrics & gynaecology

 Girls born unexpectedly small or underweight seem to be twice as likely to have fertility problems in adulthood as those of normal size at birth, suggests research published in the online only journal BMJ Open.